cre8magic/cre8magic/docs-src/pages/magic-tools/cre8magic-transformer/config.md

 ---
-uid: Cre8magic.MagicTools.TemplateGenerator.Configuration
+uid: Cre8magic.MagicTools.Transformer.Configuration
 ---

 <img src="./assets/logo-400.webp" class="float-right" />

-# cre8magic ♾️ Template Generator - Configuration File
+# cre8magic ♾️ Transformer - Configuration File

-This explains the configuration file for the **cre8magic ♾️ Template Generator**.
+This explains the configuration file for the **cre8magic ♾️ Transformer**.

-The file itself is a JSON file named `template-generator.config.json` It contains various sections to define how the template generator should behave.
+The file itself is a JSON file named `cre8magic-transformer.config.json` It contains various sections to define how the transformer should behave.

-## The Template Generator Configuration File
+## The Transformer Configuration File

-The file is called: `template-generator.config.json`
+The file is called: `cre8magic-transformer.config.json`

 It should be located in the root of the theme **solution** folder (not the theme folder).
 This is a typical repository structure: